Athol Park

 PROFILE FAQ

-Athol Park has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Athol Park has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, substantial projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Our Port, The Queen Elizabeth Hospital Redevelopment Stage Three, North South Corridor, and Adelaide Level Crossings Congestion and Safety.
-Below is the list of those most likely to be relevant.
+"Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 0 projects likely to impact this area.
+Notable projects include Our Port, The Queen Elizabeth Hospital Redevelopment Stage Three, North South Corridor, and Adelaide Level Crossings Congestion and Safety.".

 Professional plan users can use the search below to filter and access additional projects.